allo-protocol/allo-v2/generated-docs/contracts/core/Anchor.md

 error UNAUTHORIZED()
 ```

-*Error when the caller is not the owner of the profile*
+Throws when the caller is not the owner of the profile